Koopman operator learning using invertible neural networks: Numerical experiments

 where $\xi$ is a random variable that satisfies a uniform distribution $U(0.2,1.2)$.
 We use the finite element method with 30 equidistant grid points for the spatial discretization and the implicit Euler method with a step size of $0.01$ for temporal discretization.
 We generate 100 samples of $\xi$ for the initial state and compute the corresponding solutions.
 The examples are then divided into three parts, with proportions $60\%$ for training, $20\%$ for validation, and $20\%$ for test.
 We test the performance of the Exact DMD, LIR-DMD, and FlowDMD.
 The rank of Exact DMD is 3 and the same rank is also used in LIR-DMD and FlowDMD to embed the Koopman linearity.
 The structure of the encoder network for LIR-DMD is $[30,40,50,40]$, and the decoder network is $[40,50,40,30]$ where the numbers in the brackets represent the width of each layer and we use RCFs to replace ACFs.
 This results in an invertible neural network of depth of 3 with one RCF block and one RCF.
 In each RCF, the width of each layer in FNN to parameterize the mapping $t$ is 15, 40, 15, which results in 7530 parameters in FlowDMD, whereas LIR-DMD has 10650 parameters.
+For EDMD, we choose 30 RBF functions as the RBF dictionary.

-Figure~\ref{fig:B_example} depicts that FlowDMD has the smallest absolute reconstruction error and total relative reconstruction error.
-Figure~\ref{fig:B_error}(a) and Figure~\ref{fig:B_error}(b) show that the reconstruction error of Exact DMD and LIR-DMD increase with time, but FlowDMD maintains in a very low level.
+Figure~\ref{fig:B_example} depicts that FlowDMD has the smallest absolute reconstruction error and TRL2E.
+Figure~\ref{fig:B_error}(a) and Figure~\ref{fig:B_error}(b) show that the reconstruction error of Exact DMD, EDMD and LIR-DMD all increase with time, but FlowDMD maintains in a very low level.

 Figure~\ref{fig:B_testdata} summarizes the TRL2E of reconstruction on all test examples and depicts that the FlowDMD has the smallest error on almost all test examples, where the average TRL2E of FlowDMD is $ 1.5\%$.
 For some test examples, Exact DMD has the same TRL2E with FlowDMD, but for most test examples, FlowDMD performs better than Exact DMD.
 The TRL2E of LIR-DMD are bigger than FlowDMD over all the test examples and are slightly better than Exact DMD for some test examples.